soniavaidya05/leakyemotions/docs/source/tutorials/how_to.md

             self.add_memory(state, action, reward, done)
 ```

-To implement {func}`agentarium.primitives.Agent.pov`, we get the observed image using the provided `observe()` function from the Observation class
+To implement {func}`agentarium.primitives.Agent.pov`, we get the observed image (in Channels x Height x Width)
-(in Channels x Height x Width), and then returning the flattened image.
+using the provided `observe()` function from the Observation class, and then returning the flattened image.
 ```python
     def pov(self, env: GridworldEnv) -> np.ndarray:
         """Returns the state observed by the agent, from the flattened visual field."""